axieum/minecord/README.md

 * Multi-channel support
 * Filter events to Minecraft dimensions
 * Translate unicode emojis, e.g. 😃 -> `:smiley:`
+* Show player avatars in embeds where appropriate
 * Discord events relayed to Minecraft
   * A user sent a message
   * A user sent a message in reply to another